Cus D'Amato: Early life

 He had a brief career as an amateur boxer, fighting as a featherweight and lightweight, but was unable to get a professional license because of an eye injury he had suffered in a street fight.
 His childhood was scarred by physical abuse that Cus suffered at the hands of his violent father.
 However, Cus stated in an interview that he did not hold any grudges towards his father for the childhood abuse, as he believed the beatings made him a better and a more disciplined man.

 Career

-At age 22, D'Amato opened the Empire Sporting Club with Jack Barrow at the Gramercy Gym.
-He lived in the gym for years.
-According to D'Amato, he spent his time at the gym waiting for a "champion", but his best fighters were routinely poached by "connected" managers.
-One fighter discovered by D'Amato was Italian-American Rocky Graziano, who signed with other trainers and managers and went on to become middleweight champion of the world.
-D'Amato also confronted boxing politics and decided, along with his friend Howard Cosell, to thwart the International Boxing Club of New York (IBC).
-Suspicious to the point of paranoia, he refused to match his fighter in any bout promoted by the IBC.
-The IBC was eventually found to be in violation of antitrust laws and was dissolved.
+At age 22, D'Amato opened the Empire Sporting Club with Jack Barrow at Gramercy Gym in Manhattan, where he lived for years.
+He later recalled that he spent his time at the gym waiting for a "champion", but his best fighters were routinely poached by "connected" managers.
+One of them was Italian-American Rocky Graziano, who signed with other trainers and managers and went on to become middleweight champion of the world.

+D'Amato also became known for his opposition to the International Boxing Club of New York (IBC) which dominated major boxing promotion in the 1950s and refused to match his fighters in IBC-promoted bouts.
+The IBC was later found to have violated antitrust laws and was dissolved.